aappleton8/PlayerSlap/README.md

 - The 'releasebroadcast' message is the message broadcast when a player is released from a slap.
 - The 'releasepersonal' message is the message sent to a player when the player is released from a slap.
 - The 'noreleasepersonal' message is the message sent to a player when it tries to accept a slap from which it has not been released.
+- The 'noreleasesender' message is the message sent to a player who tries to accept a slap for a player but cannot as it is a permanent slap from which the player has not been released.
 - The 'slaptypes' section contains the name of each slap type.

 The below list explains the fields within each section about a specific slap: